-To put a figure on the actual loss resistances which may be encountered, recall that the RF resistance of a coil is related to its Q by the equation: Q=XL/RLoss.
+To put a figure on the actual loss resistances that may be encountered, recall that the RF resistance of a coil is related to its Q by the equation: Q=XL/RLoss.
 The Q of coils can vary widely, but a well designed AMU coil in a spacious enclosure might have an unloaded Q of about 200.
 An electrically short antenna (with an impedance in region D) might require about 1000Ω of inductive reactance to bring it on to the 20mS circle with jX positive.
 In this case, with a QL of 200, RLoss=XL/QL=5Ω.
 A near full-wave dipole with a λ/2 transmission line (with an impedance in region E or F) on the other hand, might have an input resistance of about 2000Ω.
 A little trigonometry (see the diagram below) will show that adjustment of C1 will shift this impedance on to the 50Ω constant resistance line at jX=-312Ω, i.e., it will require 312Ω of inductive reactance to complete the match, and with QL=200, RLoss will be about 1.6Ω.

 The diagram above illustrates the point that if an antenna has